Beta-Blockers For Heart Problems

 A beta-blocker is a medicine that is often used to treat high blood pressure and heart problems.
 Some examples of beta-blockers are atenolol, metoprolol and propranolol.
 This kind of medicine blocks the harmful effects of stress hormones on your heart.
-It also slows your heart rate.
-Beta-blockers can also be used to prevent migraine headaches and in eye-drops to treat glaucoma.
+(The stress hormone is epinephrine, also known as adrenaline.)
+Beta blockers also slow your heart rate and relieve pressure on your heart.

-Yes, you can take a beta-blocker if you have diabetes.
-But a beta-blocker may hide some of the warning signs of low blood sugar.
-For example, when you take a beta-blocker, your heart rate may not increase as it normally would in response to a low blood sugar level.
-You will need to check your blood sugar levels carefully after you start taking a beta-blocker.
-If you have low blood sugar often, your healthcare provider may want to change the dosages of your diabetes medicine.
+People who have certain health conditions need to be careful taking beta blockers.
+If you have diabetes, the medicine can hide warning signs of low blood sugar.
+For example, your heart rate may not increase normally in response to a low blood sugar level.
+You will need to check your blood sugar levels carefully when taking a beta blocker.
+Talk to your healthcare provider if you often have low blood sugar.
+They may want to change the dosage of your diabetes medicine.